Welcome to our group’s page!

-There are things in life outside the lab that can be fascinating, too, so discover our suggestions on things worth exploring beyond research.
+Lastly, there are things in life outside the lab that can be fascinating, too, so discover our suggestions on things worth exploring beyond research.

-Feel free to share with us your ideas, comments or suggestions.
+We welcome your ideas, comments or suggestions.